How to clean block paving

 - If using a power washer, it should be angled at 30°and sprayed diagonally on a medium pressure.

-- Make sure all cleaning product has been rinsed.
+- Make sure all cleaning product has been rinsed away.

-- Re-sand and re-point any joints if necessary.
+- Re-sand or re-point any joints if necessary.

-- Different stains and spillages require different treatment.
+- Different stains and spillages require different treatments.

-- The application of any treatment should be carried out on a small section of the effected area first, with manufacturer’s instructions strictly followed.
+- The application of any treatment should be carried out on a small section of the affected area first, with manufacturer’s instructions strictly followed.

 - Try to identify the source of the staining (e.g rust from iron gutters) and repair it.
 This will prevent any further staining to your paving.

-- We have advise on how to remove and treat the following stains including moss, algae, rust, grease, oil, paint , tyre marks and more.
+- We have advise on how to remove and treat the following stains – moss, algae, rust, grease, oil, paint , tyre marks and more.